-However, for departments considering local travel for university business during fall semester, here are COVID-19 safety precautions from Appalachian’s Environmental Health, Safety and Emergency Management:
+For departments considering local travel for university business during fall semester, please review Transportation Safety Guidelines for COVID-19 from Appalachian’s Environmental Health, Safety and Emergency Management.